O-X-L/docs/en/automation/ansible_webui.rst

 Official
 ########

-If you are a business that wants to use Ansible extensively - we recommend to use & buy the Web-Interface provided by RedHat Ansible: `Ansible Automation Platform <https://www.redhat.com/en/technologies/management/ansible>`_
+If you are a business that wants to use Ansible extensively - **we recommend to use & buy the Web-Interface provided by RedHat Ansible**: `Ansible Automation Platform <https://www.redhat.com/en/technologies/management/ansible>`_

 Open-Source Version - AWX
 *************************